 The gearset uses a planetary layout, with the gears arranged around each other (similar to how planets orbit around the sun).
 Changing which gears spin in relation to the others also changes drive ratios, with the gearbox computer choosing the most ideal ones either for acceleration or cruising.

 Traditional automatics generally shift gears smoothly, apart from being reliable due to their robust construction.
 But they are also seen as inefficient since they rely on a fluid coupling between the input and output shafts, and this results in higher fuel consumption compared to other transmissions.
+Fortunately, the power loss isn't as bad as on the early automatic transmissions introduced to the market.

 Continuously Variable Transmissions